 Once your loan has been taken from the US Department of Education, the funds are converted into GBP(£).
 To receive any excess, you will need to open a UK bank account, thus preventing any additional conversion charges.
-If you are unable to open a bank account until you arrive, you need to return the direct loan release form or the Sallie Mae loan release form, stating that the University may hold any funds on your behalf until such time that you can supply the relevant bank details (tick box at the bottom of the form).
+If you are unable to open a bank account until you arrive, you need to return the Loan Release Form stating that the University may hold any funds on your behalf until such time that you can supply the relevant bank details (tick box at the bottom of the form).
 Failure to return the form will result in a delay in your loan payment.

 - Payments will be made into your UK bank account by a third party - Western Union.

 - All payments will be made in pounds sterling (GBP).

 - You will receive an email confirmation from Western Union detailing the amount deposited.

 Before your loan money is disbursed, you may cancel all or part of your loan.
 Your request will need to be made in writing 14 days before the disbursement date listed on your notification letter and include: